PostgreSQL Monitor

 - Interval (seconds): How frequently updu should perform the check.

-- Timeout (seconds): The maximum time updu will wait for a response reading before considering the check failed.
+- Timeout (seconds): The maximum time updu will wait for a response before considering the check failed.

 PostgreSQL Specific Settings

-- Connection String (DSN): A full URL connection string combining the necessary
+- Connection String (DSN): A full URL connection string combining the necessary parameters; the other fields can stay blank when this is provided.
+Format example:

 Fallback Individual Settings

-- Hostname: The IP address or domain name of the postgres server. (e.g.
+- Hostname: The IP address or domain name of the Postgres server (e.g.,

 localhost). - Port: The connection port the server exposes (standard is